Transition metal amino acid complexes: Heteroleptic complexes (amino acids plus other ligands)

 Mixed ligand complexes are common for amino acids.
 Well known examples include [Co(en)2(glycinate)]2+, where en (ethylenediamine) is a spectator ligand.
 In the area of organometallic complexes, one example of Cp*Ir(κ3-methionine).

 Synthesis and reactions

 A well studied complex is tris(glycinato)cobalt(III).
-Like several octahedral tris(amino carboxylate) complexes, it is isolated at a mixture of facial and meridional isomers.
 It is produced by the reaction of glycine with sodium tris(carbonato)cobalt(III).
+Similar synthetic methods apply to the preparation of tris(chelates) of other amino acids.

 Commonly amino acid complexes are prepared by ligand displacement reactions of metal aquo complexes and the conjugate bases of amino acids: